The Tuition Equity Bill

 - have studied in the United States for five years;

-- attended an Oregon high school for at least three years;
+- attended an Oregon high school for at least three years immediately preceding graduation or equivalent;

 - graduated from an Oregon high school (or received equivalent certification);

-- enroll at a public Oregon University no more than three years after graduating from high school; and
+- enroll at a public Oregon University no more than three years after graduating from high school*

 - show intention to become a U.S. citizen or lawful permanent resident.